 Gendered Innovations in Science, Medicine, Engineering, and Environment

-This course fulfills the second-level Writing and Rhetoric Requirement (WRITE 2) and emphasizes oral and multimedia presentation.
+This course fulfills the second level Writing and Rhetoric Requirement (WRITE 2) and will emphasize writing skills as well as oral and multimedia presentation.